Geometric Superfluid Weight in Quasicrystals

-According to linear response theory, the total superfluid weight ($D_s$) consists of a conventional contribution ($D_{s,{\rm conv}}$), from single-band dispersion derivatives, and a geometric contribution ($D_{s,{\rm geom}}$), from Bloch eigenvector and pairing-order derivatives~\cite{PhysRevB.106.014518,PhysRevB.95.024515}.
-Since the flat band has vanishing conventional part, $D^{(1)}_{ps}$ in Eq.~(\ref{dps}) contains only the geometric contribution, while $D^{(2)}_{ps}$ includes both.
-Figure \ref{fig2}(c) shows the superfluid weight components $D_{ps}$ from the projection method, computed via Eq.~(\ref{dps}).
-In the weak-coupling regime, $D_{ps}$ closely matches $D_s$ from the BdG mean-field approach, confirming the validity of the projection method.
-The nearly vanishing $D^{(2)}_{ps}$ indicates a negligible contribution from the lower negative-energy states, which is fully occupied.
-Thus, the superfluid weight primarily originates from $D^{(1)}_{ps}$, capturing contributions from the flat zero-energy states and the variations in the pairing order parameters.
+where $C_{\alpha\beta}=\sum_i\frac{d^2|\tilde{\Delta}_i|^2}{d\phi_\alpha d\phi_\beta}|_{\phi_{\alpha,\beta}=0}$.
+According to linear response theory, the total superfluid weight generally consists of a conventional contribution from single-band dispersion derivatives, and a geometric contribution from Bloch eigenvector and pairing-order derivatives~\cite{PhysRevB.106.014518,PhysRevB.95.024515}.
+From Eq.~(\ref{eqdps}), we see that $D_{ps,\alpha\beta}$ arises as a purely geometric contribution associated with the flux-space variations of the flat-energy eigenstates and the pairing order parameter.